Although summer arrives late this month, this is still a great time to plant!

-Most plants will benefit from feeding this month, especially containers, flowerbeds, and vegetables.
-We recommend Gardner & Bloome organic fertilizers, available in granular or liquid form.
-Check with a staff member to find out what’s best for you.
+Most plants will benefit from feeding this month, especially containers, flower beds, and vegetables.
+We recommend G&B organic fertilizers in granular or liquid form.

 For the Edible Garden

-After normal fruit drop of apples, pears, and peaches in June, consider thinning the remainder to produce a larger crop of fruit.
+After normal fruit drop of apples, pears, and peaches, consider thinning the remainder to produce larger fruit crop.

-Learn to identify beneficial insects and plant some insectary plants (e.g. Alyssum, coriander, candytuft, sunflower, yarrow, dill) to attract them to your garden; check with our experts for best selections.
-Bring home some ladybugs or other garden helpers to combat pests.
+- Attract beneficial insects by planting insectary plants (alyssum, coriander, candytuft, sunflower, yarrow, dill).
+Bring home ladybugs or other garden helpers to combat pests.